Cannon Beach Fat Bike Festival

 Cannon Beach Fat Bike Festival is the first festival of its kind on the Oregon Coast.
-Enjoy a weekend in May of fun fat bike events while exploring the beaches and lovely community of Cannon Beach by bike.
-Events planned for the weekend include a sunset beach ride and bonfire with fat bike games and activities; a Saturday poker ride and scavenger hunt; and the Fat Bike Beach Clean Up on Sunday.
+Enjoy a weekend in April of fun fat bike events while exploring the beaches and lovely community of Cannon Beach by bike.
+Events planned for the weekend include a Friday sunset beach ride; Saturday Klootchy Creek Trail ride, bonfire with fat bike games and activities; and beach ride to the waterfall on Sunday.

 October 16-18th, 2020

 Please see attached document titled: “COVID-19 EVENT RISK MITIGATION PROCEDURE & GUIDELINES” for a list of new rules and guidelines we will be following as per the Oregon Bicycle Racing Association (OBRA) who provides insurance for the event.

 We will continually monitor State, County, & City guidelines to assure we are following the current rules in place for events.